Back to all articles

 Can I track subscriptions in multiple currencies?

-Subnesio is built specifically around this.
-You set one home currency, and every subscription billed in another currency is converted on the dashboard, so the monthly total is the total you actually pay.
-Bobby can store the raw currency but doesn't roll up cleanly.
-Rocket Money is USD-centric and isn't built around foreign-currency users.
+Subnesio is built specifically around this — you set one home currency, and every subscription billed in another currency is converted on the dashboard so the monthly total is the total you actually pay.
+Bobby can store the raw currency but does not roll up cleanly.
+Rocket Money is USD-centric and is not built around foreign-currency users.

 Do any subscription trackers send email reminders before a charge?

-Subnesio sends email reminders ahead of each renewal as part of Pro and Lifetime — useful because phone-only push notifications don't always land if your phone is silenced or the app is closed.
-Bobby and Rocket Money rely on push notifications and in-app surfacing.
-If the renewal decision matters to you (keep, downgrade, cancel), email tends to be more reliable than push.
+Subnesio sends email reminders ahead of each renewal as part of its paid tiers, which is useful because phone-only push notifications do not always land if your phone is silenced or the app is closed.
+Bobby and Rocket Money rely on push notifications and in-app surfacing instead.

 S